daattali/shinyalert/README.md

 {shinyalert} uses the [sweetalert](https://github.com/t4t5/sweetalert) JavaScript library to create simple and elegant popups (modals) in Shiny.

 Simply call `shinyalert()` with the desired arguments, such as a title and text, and a modal will show up.
-In order to be able to call `shinyalert()` in a Shiny app, you must first call `useShinyalert()` anywhere in the app's UI.

 Here is a minimal Shiny app code that creates a modal:

 ```
 library(shiny)
 library(shinyalert)

 ui <- fluidPage(
-  useShinyalert(),  # Set up shinyalert
   actionButton("preview", "Preview")
 )